THE PATH is your space for making, meaning and momentum

 Artists are encouraged to define a key focus or multiple inquiries for their session and submit any relevant materials upon booking.
 A full-day of individual consultations may be booked by councils or arts organisation.

-Dr. Kellie O’Dempsey will provide feedback, critique, or further research materials in areas such as:
+Dr. Kellie O’Dempsey will provide feedback, critique or further research materials in areas such as:

-• Concept development
+Concept and practice development

-• Proposal development
+Proposal development

 Individual artist